ucrbioinfo/DeeplyEssential/README.md

 $ python main.py <essential gene dir> <non-essential gene dir> <cluster gene file> <dataset> -c <experiment name>
 ```

 The dataset are collected from [DEG](http://www.essentialgene.org/).

-A sample for
+<h4>Output</h4>

+DeeplyEssential generates a report containing experiment name, basic statistics about the dataset and evaluation metics for each iteration of experiment.
+A sample (`sample_output.tab`) is provided.